Make the most of your time in Queensland’s capital with this list of the best day trips from Brisbane!

 5) The Gold Coast

-Famous for its golden beaches and lengthy stretches of oceanfront property, the Gold Coast is a great option for a day trip from Brisbane.
+Famous for its theme parks, golden beaches and lengthy stretches of oceanfront property, the Gold Coast is a great option for a day trip from Brisbane.

 Less than an hour’s drive south of Brisbane you’ll feel as if you’ve been whisked away to a completely different place.

 The Gold Coast is a laidback city vibe perfect for anyone wanting to hit the beach and do some shopping or for those wanting to explore the great outdoors.

 This city by the sea is a major tourist destination for so many reasons.

 From learning to surf and beach hopping, to exploring multiple national parks in the Gold Coast Hinterland and Scenic Rim area.